 The plant will naturally sprout multiple side shoots as it grows taller.
 These can be cut off and replanted as individual plants.

 Syngonanthus 'Lago grande' has a spikier top compared to Syngonanthus macrocaulon.
-It is slightly more slow growing and can take a bit of shade.
+It is good for forming dense bushes over time.